Bloc Québécois leadership elections: 1997 BQ leadership election

 The Bloc Québécois leadership election in 1997 was held to elect a replacement for Michel Gauthier.
 The leadership election was conducted by a one member, one vote (OMOV) process involving all party members.
 Voters were asked to list their first, second and third choices on the ballot.
-Gilles Duceppe won the leadership election.
+Since this election was held before the 1997 Canadian federal election, the Bloc was still the Official Opposition in the 35th Canadian Parliament, which meant again the winner of the race would become leader of the Official Opposition.
+Gilles Duceppe won the leadership election, and became leader of the Official Opposition, albeit briefly as the federal election was called not long after, with Reform replacing the Bloc as the Official Opposition and Reform leader Preston Manning succeeding Duceppe as leader of the Official Opposition.